Uneekor EYE MINI Launch Monitor Review – Power & Portability

 Uneekor EYE MINI Launch Monitor - Front View

-Uneekor’s ceiling-mounted launch monitors, the QED and EYE XO, have been critically acclaimed as two of the top launch monitors on the market since their releases in 2019 and 2020.
+Uneekor’s ceiling-mounted launch monitors, the QED and EYE XO, were critically acclaimed as two of the top launch monitors on the market following their releases in 2019 and 2020.

 These launch monitors had one major limitation, however: they could only be used indoors as part of a fixed golf simulator setup.
 Naturally, there was a desire and a need to be able to utilize Uneekor’s successful camera technology in a portable floor unit that could be used indoors or outdoors.